GibbonEdu/docs/content/administrators/misc/smtp-email.md

       * GSuite: smtp.gmail.com
       * Outlook: smtp.office365.com
       * Zoho: smtp.zoho.com
-    * Input your SMTP port; Most Commonly: 25, 465, 587
+    * Input your SMTP port: Most Commonly 587 or 465 (occasionally 25)
     * Select your SMTP Encryption type
       * Suggested: Automatic (Gibbon will automatically select the correct encryption type based on the port selected.)
     * SMTP Username: Enter the username for your account.
-This may be the same as your emails set in Admin > System Settings > Organisation Email, otherwise this account needs to be able to access and send from the organisation email. **If this account is not able to send from your "Organisation Email" listed in Gibbon, you will not be able to send emails from Gibbon.**
+      * This may be the same as your emails set in Admin > System Settings > Organisation Email, otherwise this account needs to be able to access and send from the organisation email. **If this account is not able to send from your "Organisation Email" listed in Gibbon, you will not be able to send emails from Gibbon.**
-    * Enter a password for the username entered above. **Make sure you're using an [app specific password](#app-specific-passwords), in order to bypass two-factor authentication**
+    * Enter a password for the username entered above. **Make sure you're using an [app specific password](#app-specific-passwords) if you have two-factor authentication (2fA) enabled.**
     * Finally, click submit to save your changes.
     * Use the "Test Email" box to test your new settings!